 Donegal: Q1 Earnings Snapshot

 MARIETTA, Pa.
 (AP) — MARIETTA, Pa.
-(AP) — Donegal Group Inc. (DGICA) on Thursday reported earnings of $5.2 million in its first quarter.
+(AP) — Donegal Group Inc. (DGICB) on Thursday reported profit of $5.2 million in its first quarter.

-The Marietta, Pennsylvania-based company said it had net income of 16 cents per share.
-Earnings, adjusted for investment costs, were 17 cents per share.
+The Marietta, Pennsylvania-based company said it had net income of 15 cents per share.

 This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
-Access a Zacks stock report on DGICA at https://www.zacks.com/ap/DGICA
+Access a Zacks stock report on DGICB at https://www.zacks.com/ap/DGICB